1. Using the Professional Statement to assess the competence of pupils

 1.24) The appraisal process should provide a structured means of reviewing a pupil’s performance, providing objective feedback, identifying strengths and areas for development, and setting objectives to develop skills and competences.
 Appropriate documentation and forms should be developed by the AETO.

 1.25) It is also an opportunity for pupils to provide feedback on their progress, the work they have done and the way they are being supervised.
 To enable the appraisal to be productive, both pupil and supervisor should take time to reflect before the appraisal takes place.
-Pupils can be encouraged to this by completing an appraisal preparation form.
+Pupils can be encouraged to do this by completing an appraisal preparation form.

 1.26) It is important that pupils begin a habit of self-reflection on their own progress that should continue throughout practice, with a view to shaping a barrister’s Continuing Professional Development (CPD).
 During the first three full years as a practising barrister, barristers must comply with the CPD rules within the New Practitioners Programme (NPP).
-Once they have practised for more than three full years, they must comply with rules within the Established Practitioners Programme (EPP).
+Once they have practised for more than three full years, they must comply with the CPD rules within the Established Practitioners Programme (EPP).

-1.27) People other than the pupil supervisor may also contribute to the evaluation of pupils’ performance, eg. clerks, solicitors, members of the judiciary or clients.
+1.27) People other than the pupil supervisor may also contribute to the evaluation of pupils’ performance, eg clerks, solicitors, members of the judiciary or clients.
 AETOs should establish appropriate mechanisms to do so, with transparent assessment criteria that are based on the competences in the Professional Statement.

 1.28) Some AETOs develop their own structured written and oral assessment exercises.
 Again, these should reflect the competences in the Professional Statement